 1. Education and Awareness

 Parents must educate themselves and their children about internet safety.
-Analyzing the online engagement zone can prevent many common issues.
+Understanding the online environment can prevent many common issues.

 2. Open Communication